profkosmosic/iphone-specs-angular/README.md

 A web app for viewing specifications of iPhone devices.

-This web app requires an API to work.
+This web app requires an API to work.<a href="https://github.com/profkosmosic/iphone-specs-api-PHP"> Download the API here</a>

 The iPhone and the Apple logo belongs to Apple Inc.